-Nowadays there is substantial evidence that nearly all of the Maya hieroglyphic texts were written in an Eastern Ch'olan language, which has been labeled as "Classic Maya" or "Classic Ch'olti'an" (Houston, Robertson, and Stuart 2000) by the linguists.
+Nowadays there is substantial evidence that nearly all of the Maya hieroglyphic texts were written in an Eastern Ch'olan language, which has been labeled as "Classic Maya", "Classic Mayan" or "Classic Ch'olti'an" (Houston, Robertson, and Stuart 2000) by the linguists.
 The closest modern relative of this language is Ch'orti', which is spoken in a relatively small area in Eastern Guatemala and Western Honduras (near the ruins of Copan).
-Besides the Classic Mava language there is some evidence of the influence of other lowland languages in the Mava hieroglyphic corpus: Tzeltalan in a few texts at Tonina.
-Chontalan in Northern Guatemala (Itzimte), Yukatekan in Chichen Itza, and possibly Itza'-Mopan in the Madrid Codex.
-Moreover, evidence of the influence of Highland Maya language(s) in Chama and Nebaj style ceramics has recently been asserted by a number of scholars (see Beliaev 2005).
+Besides the Classic Maya language there is some evidence of the influence of other lowland languages in the Maya hieroglyphic corpus:

-&lt;sup>24 See Appendix E: Note on the Calendar.
+23 See Appendix E: Note on the Calendar.

-&lt;sup>25 Proskouriakoff herself never accepted Knorozov's phonetic approach but, on the other hand, she established the structural methodology to the study of Maya glyphs still used today.
+24 Proskouriakoff herself never accepted Knorozov's phonetic approach but, on the other hand, she established the structural methodology to the study of Maya glyphs still used today.
 This structural approach requires no assumption about the character of the language under investigation.